FStarLang/FStar/INSTALL.md

 needs to use the *correct* mingw libraries and *not* the Cygwin ones.
 OCaml uses special `flexlink` technology for this.
 See `contrib/CoreCrypto/ml` and `examples/crypto` for examples.

+### Step 2.
+Extracting the sources of F\* itself to OCaml ###

+0. Get an F\* binary using the the OCaml build process (step 1 above).

+1. Make sure you follow the instructions above to get a working OCaml setup.

+2. Once you satisfy the prerequisites for your platform, translate the F\* sources to OCaml using F\* by running:

+        $ make ocaml -C src

 ## Runtime dependency: Z3 SMT solver ##